DynTylluan/mcbooks/books/example_book.md

 # Book Name by Username

 ## About
-Example book, or `example_book.md`, was written by `[Minecraft username]` and is about a subject.
+Example book, or `example_book.md`, was written by [User](https://namemc.com) and is about a subject.
 It was found in this Minecraft server/world.

 If relevant, make note of if the book was censored/edited by you in some way and why.